ivan-guerra/bbb_kernel_builder/README.md

 # BeagleBone Black Kernel Builder

-This project provides a Docker image and supporting scripts for configuring, building, and deploying a custom kernel to the [BeagleBone Black][1].
+This project provides a Docker image and supporting scripts for configuring and building a custom kernel for the [BeagleBone Black][1] dev board.

-### Required Software

-All scripts and containers within this project are meant to be run on a Linux system.
-Below is a list of the required software.

-- [ ] Git
-- [ ] Bash
-- [ ] Docker
+`bbb_kernel_builder` provides a container able to run the build scripts included in the [`ti-linux-kernel-dev`][2] project.
+The container is a convenience in the sense that it saves you from having to install the array of tools needed to build the kernel with the added benefit of supporting Windows builds via Docker Desktop.
+The output of the container is a set of `*.deb` files that make up the kernel, headers, etc. Those `*.deb` files are ready to be transferred to the BBB and can be installed using the `dpkg` utility.

+The following sections will walk you through the process of setting up an SD card with an official Debian BBB image.
+We'll then run the `bbb_kernel_builder` scripts to configure and build the kernel.
+Finally, we'll show you how to transfer and install the kernel to the BBB.

 ### Prepping the SD Card

-The scripts and container assume you have a SD card flashed with one of the latest Debian images provided by [beagleboard.org][2].
+To get started, flash a micro SD card with the latest BBB Debian image.
 I recommend the console images due to their compactness though the IoT image will work just as well.
-The commands below demonstrate how one would setup an SD card with a Debian Console image.

-Download the latest image from [beagleboard.org][2]:
+Download the latest image from [beagleboard.org][3]:
 ```bash
 wget https://debian.beagleboard.org/images/bone-debian-10.3-console-armhf-2020-04-06-1gb.img.xz
 ```